presslabs/cobalt/docs/planning/concurrency.md

 and cpu registers.

 After creation it is scheduled by the OS like any other program.
-Each time the OS considers that the allocated time slice for the current process has been reached it then switches to another process, picking it based on several criteria.
+Each time the OS considers that the allocated time slice for the current process has been reached it then switches to another process that is waiting.
-Available data in FD's or time waited in the queue, defined priorities etc.
+The choice of whom to go next is based on several criteria: available data in FD's or time waited in the queue, defined priorities etc.

 Each such context switch will have to backup file descriptors and cpu registers and possible disk dumps of data and load the new processes' snapshot.
-As one could imagine this take a lot of time and due to the way memory is managed can easily fill disks.
+As one could imagine this takes a lot of time and due to the way memory is managed and can easily fill disks.

 ##### Communication